-Booktopia will be supplying UTAS students with textbooks and other content related to their university studies.
-Booktopia will not have a physical presence on Sandy Bay or Newnham campuses.
-All ordering will be online.
+Booktopia can supply UTAS students with textbooks and other content related to their university studies.
+Booktopia does not have a physical presence on Sandy Bay or Newnham campuses.
+All ordering is online.

 Libraries Tasmania, Tasmanian Museum and Art Gallery (TMAG) and the University of Tasmania’s Institute for Social Change, Tasmania Project are collaborating to promote and collect COVID-19 stories and experiences.
 You can participate in helping us create this collection at:

 University of Tasmania at: The Tasmania Project to give you a voice and to gather important information during and beyond the pandemic